eBayClassifiedsGroup/PanteraS/README.md

 	$ fig start

-Use same commandis for stopping/starting specific container just by adding its name like:
+Use same commands for stopping/starting specific container just by adding its name like:

 	$ fig stop haproxy